Eczema – Steroid Injection into Skin

 We demonstrate injection of triamcinolone acetonide (“Kenalog”) suspension directly into skin inflammation, in this case eczema.
 It will work for stable plaques of psoriasis.
 The treatment is analogous to injections of inflamed joints, but in this case into the superior portion of the epidermis, the same technique as for TB skin tests.
 A slightly different technique is used for inflamed cysts in acne and hidradentitis.
 Generally, injections on the face should be avoided if you are new to the technique and in particular, skin around the eyes.

 (Source: Neil Kitson, ‘Skin In 2 Minutes’)

 The BC Emergency Medicine Network relies on your expertise to keep the clinical resources relevant, accessible, and easy-to-use.
 The more members participate, the more successful the Network.
 Here are some ways to contribute…

-- Rate and comment on the resources you view
+- Rate, comment on and share the resources you view

 - Submit clinical questions you would like answered

 - Send us tools or resources to share with other members

 - Be a local champion for the Network